Last Updated: 02/04/2019

 How do I submit a correction for a piece of content?

 While we pride ourselves on being trustworthy and authentic to the culture celebrating the plant we know and love, no one would call us “the voice of cannabis culture”, if we didn’t listen to the voices of cannabis enthusiasts.
-If you notice a factual, grammatical, or have feedback about a piece content that we have published, please contact our Managing Editor: email@example.com
+If you notice a factual, grammatical, or have feedback about a piece content that we have published, please contact our Head of Content: email@example.com